sammmlow/ORBITM/README.md

 The plots in blue correspond to "Sam's Decay Model", a quick-computed decay model for circular orbits which I derived and wrote as part of a paper, using some back-of-the-envelope physics [(Assessment of Orbit Maintenance Strategies for Small Satellites)](https://digitalcommons.usu.edu/smallsat/2018/all2018/364/).
 This computation is done in closed-form, and thus the solution to your orbit maintenance Delta-V needs are computed at a fraction of a second, as compared to running a full STK simulation.
 It also gives a decently accurate ball-park figure.

 The plots in orange correspond to using STK 10's Astrogator, with a high precision orbit propagator, and it uses Astrogator's Automatic Sequences feature to boost the orbit up whenever it hits the minimum of the maintenance tolerance band.
-Astrogator's Target sequence was not used to compute the Delta-V. The Delta-V is computed offline using a first order Taylor expansion to the Vis-Visa equation. **You will need a valid STK license for STK Integration and STK Astrogator in order to use this module in ORBITM.**
+Astrogator's Target sequence was not used to compute the Delta-V. The Delta-V is computed offline using a first order Taylor expansion to the Vis-Visa equation. **Again, you will need a valid STK license for STK Integration and STK Astrogator in order to use this module in ORBITM.**

 For the circular orbit @ 450km, with a tolerance band of 5km: